Netcracker/qubership-testing-platform-environments/installation-guide.md

 #### How to deploy tool

-1. Build snapshot (artifacts and docker image) of https://github.com/Netcracker/qubership-testing-platform-environments in GitHub
+1. Build snapshot (artifacts and Docker image) of [Environments Repository](https://github.com/Netcracker/qubership-testing-platform-environments) in GitHub
 2. Clone repository to a place, available from your openshift/kubernetes where you need to deploy the tool to
 3. Navigate to <repository-root>/deployments/charts/atp-environments folder
 4. Check/change configuration parameters in the ./values.yaml file according to your services installed